DataDog/OutPost-Test-Plan/README.md

     * This is required for Datadog to query CloudWatch metrics

 #### VPC
-* 1 new VPS for the test EKS cluster
+* 1 new VPC for the test EKS cluster
 ------

 ### Test 1 description: